Xi Jinping Praises 'Lifesaving Efforts' of Chinese Socialism, W.H.O. in Coronavirus Battle

-China’s President Xi Jinping on Tuesday claimed the triumphant combination of socialism and traditional Chinese culture alongside the World Health Organization (W.H.O.) “helped save a great number of lives” from the worst predations of the global coronavirus pandemic.
+China’s President Xi Jinping on Tuesday claimed the triumphant combination of socialism and traditional Chinese culture alongside the World Health Organization (W.H.O.) “helped save a great number of lives” from the worst of the global coronavirus pandemic.

-Xi told a lavish assembly at the Great Hall of the People in Beijing that China’s coronavirus leadership was second to none and reinforced the supremacy of communism.
+The dictator told a lavish assembly at the Great Hall of the People in Beijing that China’s coronavirus leadership was second to none and reinforced the supremacy of communism.

 “We have passed an extraordinary and historic test,” Xi said, praising the country for a “heroic struggle” against the disease.